• Skip to primary navigation

 Instructions

-• In a medium-sized skillet over medium-high heat, heat up the olive oil.
-Add the onion and sauté until the onion starts to go limp.
+Drain and rinse the chickpeas.
 Make sure the cooked chickpeas are dry, and add to the skillet along with the salt and pepper.
-If the chickpeas are wet, you can get some splatter with the hot oil.

-• Saute until the chickpeas begin to lightly brown and the onions are soft, stirring frequently – about 5-7 minutes.
+• Sauté until the chickpeas begin to lightly brown and the onions are soft, stirring frequently – about 5-7 minutes.

-• While the chickpea mixture is cooling, make the Curried Yogurt Dressing by combining the yogurt, curry powder, lime juice, and vinegar in a small bowl.
-Once the dressing is mixed together, add the cilantro and stir again.
-Add enough warm water to the dressing to make it the consistency you want and stir - for me, it was 1 teaspoon.
+• While the chickpea mixture is cooling, whisk together the yogurt, curry powder, and lemon juice in a small bowl.
+Once the dressing is mixed together, stir in the cilantro.

-• When the chickpea mixture has cooled, add the arugula or watercress leaves and fold in half of the Curried Yogurt Dressing until the chickpeas are completely coated.
-Add additional dressing as desired.
-Correct for seasoning.
+• Add the arugula, and fold in half of the Curried Yogurt Dressing until the chickpeas are completely coated.

 • As a finishing touch, sprinkle a little minced red onion on top for some nice crunch and flavor contrast.